boazsender/backbone.routefilter/README.md

       console.log('We navigated to another page, but the page callback and after filter did not run because we returned false from inside the before filter');
       return false;
     }
-  }
+  };

-  // Navigate to the place our before filter is handling. router.navigate('page/bar', true);
+  // Navigate to a place that our before filter is written to handle. router.navigate('page/bar', true);
 });